alex-donnan/SyncFTP/README.md

 This Obsidian.md plugin allows users to sync files to their personal FTP server.

-This plugin depends on [this SSH package](https://www.npmjs.com/package/ssh2-sftp-client) to allow for secure file transfer.
+This plugin depends on [ssh2-sftp-client](https://www.npmjs.com/package/ssh2-sftp-client) to allow for secure file transfer.

 ### Use
 Once installed, an additional settings tab for SyncFTP will have been added.
 There you will need to provide: